 Apart from history and culture, you can find urban-style beaches in Zante town such as a small, pebbly Agia Triada Beach, while Porto Zorro Beach, Banana Beach, and Laganas Beach are a short drive by car from the city.

 If you are visiting for just a few days, the city makes for a very convenient base, with plenty to see in the immediate area as well as plentiful connections to the rest of the island.
 The main bus terminal on Zakynthos is in the town, so if you are not intending to hire a car but would like to explore the rest of the island, Zakynthos Town would be a great option.

-2. Laganas – Where to Stay Zakynthos for Nightlife
+2. Laganas – where to stay in Zakynthos for nightlife

-Laganas is a large beach resort town in the south of the island.
-It’s the primary hotspot for Zakynthos’ famous nightlife scene, largely centred around the main Laganas Road, also known as the Laganas Strip.
+Laganas is a popular beach resort town in the south of the island, attracting both youngsters and families.
+It’s the primary hotspot for Zakynthos’ famous nightlife scene, largely centered around the main Laganas Road, also known as the Laganas Strip.

-The ‘Strip’ is filled with a number of popular clubs, bars, late-night restaurants and fast-food establishments.
+Laganas Strip is filled with a number of popular clubs, bars, late-night restaurants, and fast-food establishments.
 It gets incredibly busy in the evenings through the party season from June to September.
 If you are not a fan of crowds, it is best avoided during the summer, particularly at night.

 There is a range of accommodation available along the strip, so if the party scene is your primary reason for visiting Zakynthos, you can stay just a few steps from the heart of the action.
 No need to worry about getting lost on a long walk home after a night out.

 If clubs are not your preference, there are plenty of bars and tavernas away from the busy strip.
 Particularly along the waterfront, you can find a wide selection of cocktail bars and restaurants that provide the venues for relaxed evenings of wining and dining by the sea.